 This legend, recorded during the Edo period, reveals not only the dark character of Itsuki but also the psychological and cultural impact it carries.

-Table of Content
+Table of Contents

-The recorded history of Itsuki
+The recorded story of Itsuki

 “I won’t be able to participate today.
 I left someone waiting!”

-When asked who he was waiting for, he replied:
+When asked who was waiting, he replied:

 “I promised someone that I would hang myself.”